DionSat/trivia_application/README.md

 ### Start the application
 There are indivdual README on how to run each folder.
 There are 3 directories to run: leaderboard_client, server and client.
 Run ```npm start``` in the server and client folder.
 Then run ```docker compose up``` in the leaderboard_client folder.

+Note: We currently using a fix to connect to the db containers in docker using host.docker.internal.
+This is windows fix so docker may not work on linux.